USS Germantown (LSD 42) LCU Ops

-APRA HABOR (March 09, 2020) U.S. Sailors and Royal New Zealand Navy sailors conduct amphibious operations in the well deck of Whidbey Island-class dock landing ship USS Germantown (LSD 42).
-Germantown, part of America Expeditionary Strike Group, 31st Marine Expeditionary Unit team, is operating in the U.S. 7th Fleet area of operations to enhance interoperability with allies and partners and serves as a ready response force to defend peace and stability in the Indo-Pacific region.
-(U.S. Navy photo by Mass Communication Specialist 1st Class Toni Burton)
+PHILIPPINE SEA (March 14, 2020) U.S. Sailors and Royal New Zealand Navy sailors launch Landing Craft, Utility 1633 and 1666 assigned to Naval Beach Unit (NBU) 7 from the well deck of Whidbey Island-class dock landing ship USS Germantown (LSD 42).
+Germantown, part of America Expeditionary Strike Group, 31st Marine Expeditionary Unit team, is operating in the U.S. 7th Fleet area of operations to enhance interoperability with allies and partners and serves as a ready response force to defend peace and stability in the Indo-Pacific region (U.S. Navy video by Mass Communication Specialist 1st Class Toni Burton)

 |Date Taken: